drfloyd5/PizzaTime/README.md

   - [High Priority Deliverables](#high-priority-deliverables)

 ## Contributing Instructions

+### Before Interview

+1. Setup Development environment.
-1. Clone the repo.
+2. Clone the repo.
-2. Make a branch.
+4. Make a branch.
+Please include your name, job id*, and candidate id*, and whatever other text you like. (*if you know them.)

+### During Interview
-3. Share your desktop in the meeting.
+3. Share your desktop.
-4. Raise a pull request with your changes.
+4. Code Solution.
+5. Push branch.

 ## Interview Expectations
 1. The development environment may be setup before the interview.